 Needle Valve Symbol

-Same as a ball valve, needle valve also has multiple P&ID symbols.
+Same as a ball valve, a needle valve also has multiple P&ID symbols.
 If you can see that even these symbols are different but still you can easily interpret.
 If you are using second P&ID symbols, your isometric symbol will be changed accordingly.

 Plug Valve Symbol